dimitriwauters/PANDI/README.md

 > This option will need the help of machine learning to give the result.

 The entropy analysis will gather the entropy of each of the program section at every execution of a basic block (with a defined granularity).
-These entropy points will then be used to construct some statistics to determine, with the help of some machine learning, if the analysed software is packed or not.
+These entropy points will then be used to compute statistics to determine, with the help of some machine learning, if the analysed software is packed or not.
 The entry point of the software and the entry point of the unpacked software (if any) will be also used to extract statistics.